haiwen/seafile-user-manual/en/syncing_client/linux-cli.md

 seaf-cli download -l "4b11d9d4-e3b1-4394-be85-9d4a80f626fa" -s "https://demo.seafile.top" -d "testst" -u "abc@abc.com" -p "abc" --tfa 002755
 ```

-In order to prevent the password from leaking, we can use token to authenticate.
-If your server enable web api authentication token, you can get the user token from the profile page of the web ui.
-The following commands can use "-T token" instead of "-p password" parameter.
+### Authenticate with Tokens

+If your server uses SSO (Single Sign-On) for login, you cannot use password to login from CLI.
+To enable using CLI in such cases, we provide an option to authenticate with an API token since seafile client version 8.0.4.
+You should be able to get your API token from personal settings page in the web interface.
+(You should run latest 8.0 server.)
+Use "-T token" option instead of "-p password" to authenticate in the following commands:
 ```sh
 seaf-cli create
 seaf-cli download